RTI-113

 In order for a DRI such as cocaine to induce euphoria PET scans on primates reveal that the DAT occupancy needs to be >60%.
 Limited reinforcement may be desirable because it can help with patient compliance.
-DAT occupancy was between 65-76% and 94-99% for doses of cocaine and RTI-113 that maintained maximum response rates, respectively.
+DAT occupancy was between 65 and 76% and 94-99% for doses of cocaine and RTI-113 that maintained maximum response rates, respectively.
 Whereas cocaine is a fast acting rapidly metabolized DRI, RTI-113 has a longer duration span.

 Self-administration graphs are inverted U-shaped.
 More doses of cocaine need to be administered per session than for RTI-113 because cocaine doesn't last as long as RTI-113 does.
 It is easy to form the rash judgement that the NRI and SRI properties of cocaine are somehow having an additive effect on provoking self-administration of cocaine.

 Although NRIs are known to inhibit DA reuptake in the prefrontal cortex where DATs are low in number, the fact that desipramine is not reliably self-administered makes it unlikely that NRIs are contributing to the addictive character of cocaine.

 The 5-HT receptors are very complex to understand and can either mediate or inhibit DA release.

 However, on the whole, it is understood that synaptic 5-HT counterbalances catecholamine release.

 Thus, it can said with relative certainty that the DAT is responsible for the bulk of the reinforcing effects of cocaine and related stimulants.

 With regard to amphetamine, a recent paper disputes this claim, and makes the point that the role of NE is completely underrated.

 Another paper was also recently published, seeking to address the relevance of NE in cocaine pharmacology.